Islam in the United Kingdom: Turks

 Migrant workers from the Republic of Turkey began to arrive in large numbers in the 1970s, followed by their family members in the late 1970s and 1980s.
 Many of these workers were recruited by Turkish Cypriots who had already established businesses such as restaurants.
 These workers were required to renew their work permits every year until they became residents after living in the country for five years.
 By the 1980s, intellectuals, including students, and highly educated professionals arrived in the country, most of which received support from the Turkish Cypriot community.
 Mainland Turks settled in similar areas of London in which the Turkish Cypriots lived in; however, many have also moved to the outer districts, such as Essex.

 The Turkish community have established several mosques in the country.
 The first was Shacklewell Lane Mosque, established by the Turkish Cypriot community in 1977.
 There are numerous other Turkish mosques in London, mainly in Hackney, including the Aziziye Mosque and Suleymaniye Mosque.
 Notable Turkish mosques outside London include Selimiye Mosque in Manchester, Hamidiye Mosque in Leicester, and Osmaniye Mosque in Stoke-on-Trent.

 Turks from the same districts from their homeland tend to congregate in the same quarters in the UK.
 The majority live in capital city of London, particularly in Hackney, Haringey, Enfield, Lewisham, Lambeth, Southwark, Croydon, Islington, Kensington, Waltham Forest, and Wood Green.
 Outside London there are smaller Turkish communities in Birmingham, Hertfordshire, Luton, Manchester, Sheffield and the East Midlands.

-Kurds

-The UK has a significant Iraqi Kurdish population.
-Academic sources indicate that 65–70% of people originating from Iraq are Kurdish Iraqis.
-Nearly all Iraqi Kurds are Muslims.

-According to the Department for Communities and Local Government, the Iraqi Kurds make up the largest group of Kurds in the country, exceeding the numbers from Turkey and Iran.

-Arabs

-People of Arab origin in Britain are the descendants of Arab immigrants to Britain from a variety of Arab states, including Yemen, Syria, Iraq, Lebanon, Jordan, Egypt and Palestine.
-Most British Arabs are Sunni Muslim, although some – such as those of Iraqi and Lebanese origin – are Shi'ite.
-The main Arab Muslim communities in the UK live in the Greater London area, with smaller numbers living in Manchester, Liverpool, and Birmingham.
-There are also sizable and very long-established communities of Muslim Yemenis in the United Kingdom in among other places Cardiff and the South Shields area near Newcastle.

-The 2001 UK Census recorded 32,236 Iraqi-born residents, and the Office for National Statistics estimates that, as of 2009, this figure had risen to around 65,000.
-According to estimates by the Iraqi embassy, the Iraqi population in the UK is around 350,000–450,000.